mejia-dev/epicodus-capstone-mvp/Timetracker.md

       * Even after converting to a Set, duplicate objects can be added.
       * Did some research.
 Appears that object uniqueness is not checked for in Sets.
       * Attempting to JSON.stringify() each enemy.
+      * This stringified properly, but the objects did not seem to retain that they are objects.
+Kept getting errors such as `parsedEnemy.requestUpdate is not a function`.
+      * May try to make an instance set in the EnemyObj instead and manage set updates there.

 * 2024-04-30 - 11.48 hours total